Kambah pram friendly walk directions

 Children's playgrounds - After the Marconi Crescent and Summerland Circuit underpasses; in the 'bush park'

-Photo gallery - See photos taken on the Kambah walk.
+Photo gallery - See photos taken on the Kambah pram friendly walk.

 Note - All our dog walks assume you are a responsible dog owner with an obedient and well-socialised dog.
 Pram walkers will need to venture at leash 10 metres away from paved paths onto the flat, smooth, irrigated sports fields to take advantage of off leash opportunities.
 If booked for formal sports, dogs are not allowed on sports fields.
 See our Important Stuff page before starting any of our walks.